ankitsub96/Responsive-Design-Portfolio/README.md

 Kindly visit the following for the code- https://github.com/ankitsub96/MERN-Apps-code

-https://fast-stream-91915.herokuapp.com/  -Voting App- Cote for your favourite flavor of ice cream.
-App made with Express JS  and data persistence using MongoDB, with Social Media login using Passport.js

 https://serene-bayou-25678.herokuapp.com/   -Blog app- Create and access text-only blogs.
 App made with Express JS and data persistence using MongoDB